 Students enrolled in this class will receive instructions two weeks before class to condition their dogs to wear halters and muzzles.
 Students will need to purchase a Snoot Loop halter, a front attach ring harness (unless they have one already), a muzzle, and a six-foot leash with clips at each end.
 Your Dog’s Friend carries some of this equipment, but you will still need to place some orders online.
 Training will begin with the first session following a brief orientation.
 Read more about the Growly Dog Class and register here.

 75 minutes per class online

 In this class, you will learn how to handle the difficult situations that arise when you live with or walk a reactive dog.
-It consists of five online webinars and one in-person class (without your dog), and is designed to help your reactive dog become more focused and confident.
-Our online class is good not only for dogs that react to other dogs, but it is also the only option for dogs that are reactive to people, including those coming into your home, dogs that have caused serious injury to others, or dogs spooked by trucks, balloons, bikes, or other indoor or outdoor triggers.
+It is designed to help your reactive dog become more focused and confident.
+Our online class is good not only for dogs that react to other dogs, but is also the only option for dogs that are reactive to people, including those coming into your home, dogs that have caused serious injury to others, or dogs spooked by trucks, balloons, bikes, or other indoor or outdoor triggers.
 Read more about the online class and register here.

 More Help for Your Reactive Dog

 We have handouts on reactive dogs under behavior issues.
 We also have a list of positive trainers, divided by location, and veterinary behaviorists.

 Reactive Dog Class: Wed, Mar 20 – May 15 (no class on Apr 17), 8:10 – 9:40pm

 Growly Dog: Friday, Jul 5 – Aug 2, 1:15 – 2:45pm